U.S. Civil Rights Trail in Nashville

 Museum of Christian and Gospel Music

 The Museum of Christian & Gospel Music highlights the artists, innovators, and traditions that shaped one of America’s most influential musical forms and its powerful role in the fight for civil rights.
-Through immersive galleries, recordings, and rare artifacts, the museum traces how gospel music carried stories of hardship, hope, and unwavering faith, becoming a vital force for community, strength, and social change.
-And it honors the musicians whose work inspired activists and helped soundtrack the pursuit of equality.
+Through immersive galleries, recordings, and rare artifacts, the museum traces how Gospel music carried stories of hardship, hope, and unwavering faith, becoming a vital force for community, strength, and social change.
+It honors the musicians whose work inspired activists and helped soundtrack the pursuit of equality.

 Nashville Public Library